 There are several styles of triathlon wetsuits and they mostly depend upon personal preference and the temperatures in which you swim.
 Shorter sleeves allow for better range of motion, but will provide much less warmth compared to a long sleeve wetsuit.
 A full length wetsuit will also give you better flotation, which can be important for conserving energy on a longer swim, but also provides a sense of security to a swimmer.

-How quickly and easily you can exit the wetsuit will be a huge factor in how quickly you can transition to the cycling portion of the race.
+The Exit Speed is how quickly and easily you can exit the wetsuit.
+It will be a huge factor in how quickly you can transition to the cycling portion of the race.
 You will need a wetsuit design that can be removed easily and quickly.
-You should look for a triathlon wetsuit that has flexible areas at the ends of the arms and legs.
+You should look for a triathlon wetsuit that has flexible areas at the ends of the legs and arms.
 This will allow you to stretch the wetsuit so that you can get out of it quickly.
 A common feature these days is a zipper, which allows you to easily remove the wetsuit very fast.
-In order to put on and take off the wetsuit quickly you should consider buying a bottle of Body Glide.
+In order to put on and take off the wetsuit quickly you should consider buying a bottle of .
 It prevents chafing and allows the wetsuit to more easily slide over your skin.
+Body Glide

 As with most things, construction is an important consideration.
 Some wetsuits have glued seams, while others are stitched.
 Choose a triathlon wetsuit that has both glued and stitched seams.

 You will also need to think about thickness when buying a triathlon wetsuit.
 You need a triathlon wetsuit that is of thinner material at the shoulders, which allows for more flexibility.
 The wetsuit should be thicker in the core area to provide more buoyancy during the swimming portion of the triathlon.
-Also, a thicker wetsuit will provide much more warmth than one of a thinner material.
+Also, the thicker portions of a wetsuit will provide much more warmth than than that of a thinner material.